RichardFreedman/music_style_guide/sections/audio_example.md

 * Finally, the file for **each example (mp3, mp4) will need to be accessible** for your readers via Gdrive, Box, or in a WordPress site.

+#### How to Make Audio Excerpts

-* Watch demonstration of software for creating audio examples [here](https://haverford.app.box.com/file/934628633661?s=rx573ab4v3j5yolf6zmu6tnnik371m7f).
+* Watch demonstration of software for creating audio examples with Hijack, Fission, Reaper, and Camtasia [here](https://haverford.app.box.com/file/934628633661?s=rx573ab4v3j5yolf6zmu6tnnik371m7f).

+#### How to Find and Cite Audio Sources

 There are various ways to obtain and document your examples.